Macaulay2/Workshop-2016-Warwick/Numerical/README.md

 * For example, for a circle in the plane, the problem is to find a line that cuts the circle in two real points.

-  A real slice may not always exist.
+* A real slice may not always exist.

 * Varieties in numerical algebraic geometry are represented by witness sets.
-  Witness sets may be regarded as an alternative to Groebner basis.
+  Witness sets may be regarded as an alternative to Groebner bases.
   One can answer many questions about the variety with a witness set.
-  Path tracking gives us sample points on the variety.
+  Path tracking gives sample points on the variety.

 * Our problem can be reformulated as an optimization problem.
-  The cost function we minimize is the norm of the imaginary parts of the solutions on the slice.
+  The cost function we minimize is the norm of the imaginary parts of the coordinates of the solutions on the slice.
   Line search methods provide a heuristic method for this problem.